sighingnow/jekyll-gitbook/_pages/Acqueon.md

 2. Verify that the Agents can initiate and make outbound campaign calls from the Agent Desktop

 # Lab Pre-requisites
-In this lab tenant, the tenant provisioning and integration is already completed.
+- In this lab tenant, the tenant provisioning and integration is already completed.
 If you are using a different tenant, you can configure and use outbound campaigns only if your enterprise has purchased the Acqueon SKU and provisioning, integration is completed.
+- You should also be able to login to agent desktop with your respective team created in previous labs

 # Lab Section